callumflack/callum-flack-design/pages/about.md

 <!-- Callum bridges the gap between design and code.  -->

 Understanding the quality of the connections that bridge design and code is the key to creating seamless web interfaces.
-Callum Flack Design can help you design a visual brand, its user experience, and he can build it too.
+Callum Flack Design can help you design a visual brand, its user experience and information structure, and he can build it too.
 The difference isn't obvious until it is.
+You can break down the work Callum does into three parts:

 <!-- After a successful decade working in Brisbane, London and Melbourne as a graphic designer, he was increasingly frustrated with the development bottlenecks of implementing interface design, so in 2010 he started coding. -->